Gregification/eools/README.md

-# multiuser terminal app templet for Game jam participants
+# multiuser terminal app
-a outline for a server client system based entirely in the terminal.
+a outline for a server client system based entirely in the terminal. feel free to baseline off of.

-Game Jam Notice : baselining this project is generally allowed however please double check with the hosts

 ## features
 - interactive UI thanks to <a href="https://github.com/ArthurSonzogni/FTXUI">FTXUI</a>
-- network packet management based off of a incomplete project of <a href="https://www.youtube.com/c/javidx9">javidx9</a>s (allows for easy searlization & packet management)
 - comes with some controls for server administration, self explainatory to add to
 - capture portal for new connections
+- instance synching across a network connection

+## notes
-- network instance management system for `GameObject`s that helps support dynamic seralization and syncing.
+- partitioning based instance id system
-- simple id range partitioning for clients to allow clients create instances and send info on their own tiem, iwthout server interaction.
+- total trust of communicaitons
-- server indipendent of most client details. only package id's
+- server trumps client for conflict resolution

 <a href="https://youtu.be/DLsmTSdtgWU" alt="video demoing network connection and managmenet capabilities">
     <img style="width: 100%" src="https://img.youtube.com/vi/DLsmTSdtgWU/hqdefault.jpg"/>